Rabax55/MINA---P2P-O2C---Snapp/README.md

 I didn't plan to submit this, and i'm not in for any incentives/rewards or the like: just want to have established a new realm of use-cases for MINA.
 In writing this, i have changed my opinion: whenever the above receives any reward, it should/would be staked.
-Not to the MINA- net, but to "Medicine-sans-Frontiers".
-Unfortunately i can't commit to this yet: Snapps are not even on testnet afaik.
+Not to the MINA- net (sorry for that), but to "Medicine-sans-Frontiers".
+Unfortunately i can't commit to this yet: Snapps are not even available on testnet afaik.
 But time will come...

-Kind regards to the decicion commitee, or whatever you call this, Joerg.
+Kind regards to the decision commitee, or whatever you call this, Joerg.